Microsoft is planning to enable Multi-Factor Authentication (MFA) directly in its Outlook app for many 365 business users.

 Rapid7 Cons

-Is MDR The Right Solution For Your Company?
+Is MDR The Right Solution For Your Company's Security Posture?

 MDR platform providers act as your strategic partner, working together with your company's cybersecurity team.
 This type of service does not work for companies that want to completely outsource the security of their business.
 However, it is very efficient to avoid overloading operational tasks, energy in threat investigation, and excessive alerts.